 - Audit Preparedness: Serves as proof of compliance during IRS or Department of Labor audits.

-Key Components of the Plan Document:
+Key Components of the Plan Document

 - Eligibility Requirements: Define eligible employee classes and participation criteria.